 |Ground nutmeg||2 years|

-The estimates above are for best quality.
+The estimates above are for the best quality.
 Nutmeg will stay safe to consume for much longer.

 How to Tell if Nutmeg Is Bad?

-To do that, we first need ground nutmeg.
-So if you want to check the quality of the whole nutmeg, start by grating a bit.
+To do that, we need ground nutmeg.
+So if you want to check the quality of whole nutmeg, start by grating a bit.
 Now rub a small amount between your fingers, and taste and smell it.
 If the flavor or smell is weak or hardly noticeable, start a new package.
-Otherwise, it’s good enough to use and add flavor to your dishes.
+Otherwise, it’s good enough to use and flavor your dishes.